 Genealogy – we can assist with your search!

 As an all-volunteer, nonprofit organization, we do provide fee-based genealogical search services.
 Our rate is $30.00/hr.
-If this is of interest to you, please access our donation page, and provide the fee via the Donate button.
-Once you have completed that process, send us an email and we will put you in touch with our genealogist who will work with you.
+If this is of interest to you, please fill out this brief form and we will put you in touch with our genealogist who will work with you.
 The genealogist will indicate whether or not additional fees will be required beyond the first hour.
 Thank you for your interest in the Lowell Historical Society and good luck with your search!

 James Hazen Brickett Ayer (1788 – 1864) was Paymaster for the Locks and Canals Company and served as Alderman and later Mayor of Lowell.
 The papers are correspondence to his wife during 1823 when Ayer was in charge of the Merrimack Mills lumber department.

 Bancroft Papers (From the Lambert Collection – Lowell Museum)